Google Pixel 6 and Pixel 6 Pro specifications revealed ahead of launch

-San Francisco, Sep 16 (IANS) Google is planning to launch its Pixel 6 as well as Pixel 6 Pro smartphones in October this year and now a new report has claimed that the device will offer a battery share (reverse wireless charging) and ultra-wideband support.
+San Francisco: Google is planning to launch its Pixel 6 as well as Pixel 6 Pro smartphones in October this year and now a new report has claimed that the device will offer a battery share (reverse wireless charging) and ultra-wideband support.

 The Pixel 6 Pro is tipped to feature a display panel with a resolution of 1,440x3,120 pixels and 120Hz refresh rate.
 The smartphone is expected to come preinstalled with a digital car key application, reports XDA Developers.